 - Completion of blood borne pathogen educational unit (2 EU credits)

-- Completion of final exam
+- Completion of final reflection paper

 Examples of module topics (not conclusive):